fibjs/fib-orm/Readme.md

 ## Features

-fib-orm add a set of synchronous version method on node-orm object.
+`@fxjs/orm` add a set of synchronous version methods on node-orm2 object.

 ## Introduction